Pyrgos is a hidden gem in Santorini that is not only the former capital but also one of the best preserved medieval settlements on the island.

 Address: Pyrgos 847 00, Greece

 Getting around on the island of Santorini is quite easy.
 Here you have both taxis and local buses that are both easy and cheap to use.
-From most towns in Santorini you can catch a bus to Fira, and from there you can take the bus to Pyrgos.
+From popular towns like Oia, Imerovigli, and Perissa you can catch buses to Fira, and from there you can take the bus to Pyrgos.

 You can also rent a car or a scooter, which is a good option to easily get around in Santorini.